Jwan622/etherscan_ingestor/docs/notes_todo.md

 - [x] css and styling... badly needed.
 - [x] fix  timestamp bug. write a test to check that timestamp in database the same as timestamp on page.
 - [x] display the address that we're focusing on in the header
+- [x] write basic frontend tests that at least show you can do it lol. mock out axios.
 - [ ] some graphical libraries. chart.js?
 - [ ] caching in the server using redis, cache on address and datetime/timestamp. invalidate cache when it holds too many records FIFO style.
 - [ ] you need to write some frontend tests that involve interaction.
 Setup a test db and then click around the web

 ## Todo General
 - [ ] docker compose everything.